Skip to content

 Users

-• system-level users: the accounts needed to automate the cluster deployment and management tasks, such as MongoDB Health checks.
+• System-level users: privileged accounts needed to automate cluster deployment and management tasks, such as MongoDB health checks

-Starting from the Operator version 1.17.0 declarative creation of custom MongoDB users is supported via the users subsection in the Custom Resource.
+Starting from Operator version 1.17.0, you can create users in Percona Server for MongoDB via the users subsection in the Custom Resource.
+This is called declarative user management.

-You can change users section in the deploy/cr.yaml configuration file at the cluster creation time, and adjust it over time.
+You can modify the users section in the deploy/cr.yaml configuration file either at cluster creation time or adjust it over time.

 ...